lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 _Stories featuring Right Hand archetype_: [Michelle Bu](https://staffeng.com/stories/michelle-bu), [Rick Boone](https://staffeng.com/stories/rick-boone)

-The _Right Hand_ is the least common of the archetypes, showing up as an organization reaches one thousand or more engineers and is akin to operating as a senior organizational leader without direct managerial responsibilities.
+The _Right Hand_ is the least common of the archetypes, showing up as an organization reaches hundreds of engineers and is akin to operating as a senior organizational leader without direct managerial responsibilities.
 [Rick Boone](https://staffeng.com/stories/rick-boone) compared his role to the [Hand of the King](https://awoiaf.westeros.org/index.php/Hand_of_the_King) in Game of Thrones and [Leo McGarry](https://westwing.fandom.com/wiki/Leo_McGarry) from The West Wing, operating with the borrowed authority of a senior leader.
 However, borrowing authority comes with the obligation of [remaining deeply aligned](https://lethain.com/staying-aligned-with-authority/) with that leader's approach, beliefs, and values.

 Folks in this role attend their leader's staff meetings and work to scale that leader's impact by removing important problems from their plate.
 Problems addressed at this level are never purely technical and instead involve the intersection of the business, technology, people, culture, and process. _Right Hands_ often dive into a fire, edit the approach, delegate execution to the most appropriate team, and then pop over to the next fire elsewhere in the organization.
 The joy of these roles is that you only work on essential problems.
 The tragedy is that you're always on to the next issue by the time those problems are solved.

 ## Which is right for you?

-As you think about which of these archetypes would fit you, start by considering which roles are available within your company, and second, reflect on the kind of work that energizes you.
+As you think about which of these archetypes would fit you, start by reflecting on the kinds of work that energize you, and then consider which roles are available within your company.

 All companies develop a need for engineers who can fill the _Tech Lead_ role, which makes it the most accessible archetype to attain your first Staff engineering role.
 Companies that emphasize individual ownership rather than team ownership often develop the _Solver_ early.